Skip to main content

 Telehealth is highly effective for STI care.
 A clinical encounter can assess symptom history, risk factors, and exposure timeline, and result in same-day laboratory orders sent to a local Quest, LabCorp, or health department site in MD, WA, or DE.
 For infections with well-defined treatment protocols — such as chlamydia, gonorrhea, and trichomonas — treatment can often be initiated empirically or upon lab confirmation via a follow-up message or visit.

-your board-certified provider, approaches all STI-related care with clinical precision and without judgment.
+Our board-certified provider approaches all STI-related care with clinical precision and without judgment.
 All visits are strictly confidential and HIPAA-compliant.
-He is licensed to practice in MD, WA, and DE.
+He is licensed to practice in PA, MD, WA, and DE.

 Common STI Symptoms